Where Do We Find Joy?

 Sound Byte

 Any job worth doing needs to deliver its own kind of fulfillment.
 Gratification.
 Joy.
-Take a moment to thing about what lifts your heart, and how to fit a little more of that into your week.
+Take a moment to think about what lifts your heart, and how to fit a little more of that into your week.